remix-run/remix/docs/file-conventions/remix-config.md

 ---
 title: remix.config.js
+hidden: true
 ---

 # remix.config.js

+<docs-warning>`remix.config.js` is only relevant when using the [Classic Remix Compiler][classic-remix-compiler].
+When using [Remix Vite][remix-vite], this file should not be present in your project.
+Instead, Remix configuration should be provided to the Remix plugin in your [Vite config][vite-config].</docs-warning>

 This file has a few build and development configuration options, but does not actually run on your server.